Sharp systolic inequalities for Reeb flows on the three-sphere: Introduction

 \begin{maincor} Let $P$ be a symplectic projector onto a 4-dimensional symplectic subspace $V$ of $(\R^{2n},\omega_0)$.
 Let $\varphi: A \rightarrow \R^{2n}$ be a smooth symplectomorphism of a domain $A\subset \R^{2n}$ into $\R^{2n}$.
 Then for every $z\in A$ there exists a positive number $\rho(z)$ such that

 Moreover, the function $\rho$ is bounded away from zero on compact subsets of $A$. \end{maincor}

 Since in this paper we work in the smooth category, we have stated the above result for smooth symplectomorphisms.
 But by density it extends readily to symplectomorphisms of class $C^3$.
-In the case of analytic symplectomorphisms, the above form of middle dimensional non-squeezing has been recently proved by Rigolli \cite{rig15}, with $V$ a symplectic subspace of any dimension.
+In the case of analytic symplectomorphisms, the above form of middle dimensional non-squeezing has been recently proved by Rigolli \cite{rig15}, with $V$ a symplectic subspace of any dimension, by using methods from the already mentioned \cite{apb14}.